 - Crema – Sold as crema, you can also make your own by combining sour cream with heavy cream and lime juice until it’s smooth and pourable.

-Seriously, I’m in love with these homemade birria tacos, and you will be, too!
-Once you’ve got the birria meat cooked and shredded, this birria taco recipe is easy. how to do it (but for a complete list of instructions and ingredients, please scroll down to the recipe card.)
+Seriously, we’re in love with these homemade birria tacos, and you will be, too!
+Once you’ve got the birria meat cooked and shredded, this birria taco recipe is easy.

 Make the chipotle crema: blend the adobo sauce with the crema and lime juice.